Hang gliding 2015 to 2019

 However, many pilots prefer the simplicity of the flex-wing.

 This is not as dire as it looks.
 He made a good landing.
 The Sport 2 is similar to the U-2, but it is lighter to carry, quicker to rig, and has easier handling characteristics.
 However, its glide angle and sink rate when flying fast are not as good.
+The Sport 2 has since been replaced in the Wills Wing range by the Sport 3.

 This photo of Grant Crossingham made the cover of the November/December 2017 Hang Gliding & Paragliding.